Xuewei-Chen/Plant-Nanny/README.md

 # Plant-Nanny
-This website can provide information about various kinds of plants, such as how many days to water them and when to fertilize them.
+Water is essential for life, but watering a plant is also one of the easiest things to neglect.
+This website can offer you information about various kinds of plants and remind you of the day to water them or fertilize them.
+Every day you can take care of your little plants refering to this website!

-## TODO
+# TODO
+- design a UI page
-- Find a database/API related to plant care or agriculture
+- create a database related to the plants
-- Pick a language, anything but C
+- implement API

+# Built with
-- Add more TODOs
+- Java

+# Scrum master

+# Contributers
+Sea-Shore-Sahil, Xuewei-Chen: https://github.com/Xuewei-Chen, Joshua Kennerly, Will Ramsey